Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: The proposed binary classifier

 \subsection{Illustrative examples}

 We consider some simulated examples to demonstrate the utility of the proposed method.
 For each example, we consider training and test samples of size 1000.
 While the training samples have $\alpha$ ($0<\alpha<1/2$) proportion of observations from the minority class, the test samples are considered to have equal number of observations from the two classes.
 To evaluate the performance of our method, we compute the precision and the recall of the proposed classifier on the test set.
-Suppose that the classifier gives the following allocation matrix (see Table~\ref{tab:allocation_matrix}) for the test data.
-Then the precision and the recall of the classifier for Class-$i$ ($i=1,2$) are defined as ${\cal P}(i)=n_{ii}/{n_{0i}}$ and ${\cal R}(i)=n_{ii}/{n_{i0}}$, respectively.
-We often use the harmonic mean of precision and recall as another measure of performance, and it is called the $F_1$ score.
-The $F_1$ score for the $i$-th class ($i=1,2$) is given by ${\cal F}_1(i)=2n_{ii}/(n_{i0}+n_{0i})$.
-We compute these scores for each of the two classes, and the overall precision, recall and $F_1$ score of the classifier are given by ${\cal P}=\sum_{i=1}^{2}{\cal P}(i)/2$, ${\cal R}=\sum_{i=1}^{2}{\cal R}(i)/2$ and ${\cal F}_1=\sum_{i=1}^{2}{\cal F}_1(i)/2$, respectively.
-Note that if the test samples from the two competing classes are of the same size, overall recall turns out to be the same as the accuracy of the classifier $(n_{11} + n_{22})/n_{00}$.
+Suppose that a classifier induces an allocation matrix as shown in Table~\ref{tab:allocation_matrix} on the test data.
+Then, precision and recall of the classifier for Class-$i$ ($i=1,2$) are defined as ${\cal P}(i)=n_{ii}/{n_{0i}}$ and ${\cal R}(i)=n_{ii}/{n_{i0}}$, respectively.
+Often the harmonic mean of precision and recall, called the $F_1$ score, is used as another measure of performance.
+The $F_1$ score for the Class-$i$ ($i=1,2$) is given by ${\cal F}_1(i)=2n_{ii}/(n_{i0}+n_{0i})$.
+We compute $\mathcal P(i), \mathcal R(i)$ and $\mathcal F_1(i)$ for $i=1,2$, and define the overall precision, recall and $F_1$ score of the classifier as ${\cal P}=\sum_{i=1}^{2}{\cal P}(i)/2$, ${\cal R}=\sum_{i=1}^{2}{\cal R}(i)/2$ and ${\cal F}_1=\sum_{i=1}^{2}{\cal F}_1(i)/2$, respectively.
+If the competing classes have equal number of observations in the test sample, then $\mathcal R = (n_{11} + n_{22})/n_{00}$, which is the accuracy of the classifier.
+Note that higher value of precision (respectively, recall) followed by lower value of recall (respectively, precision) and lower $F_1$ score indicates sensitivity to imbalanced data sets.